ForestMars/DifferAnceEngine/README.md

 ### Candidates

-DifferAnce Engine has been successfully used as a resumé sorting system for machine learning engineering candidates.
-You can try it out for yourself: [Candidates](https://github.com/ForestMars/Candidates).
+DifferAnce Engine has been successfully used as a resumé sorting system for machine learning engineering candidates. ~~You can try it out for yourself: [Candidates](https://github.com/ForestMars/Candidates).~~ (Repository is now private.)

 ### Contract Analysis